Fin-PRM: A Domain-Specialized Process Reward Model for Financial Reasoning in Large Language Models: Fin-PRM: Domain-Specialized Process Reward Model

 In this section, we present the detailed architecture and training methodology of Fin-PRM.
-Our work is positioned to address the critical need for precise, factual, and interpretable evaluation of LLM reasoning in finance.
-We begin with a high-level overview of the Fin-PRM framework.
-Then we detail our method for handling step-level reward signals and trajectory-level signals.
-Subsequently, we describe our systematic process for reward data construction.
-Finally, we formulate the training objective that integrates these components.
+We begin with an overview of the Fin-PRM framework (Section~\ref{sec:overview}).
+Then detail the design of step-level (Section~\ref{sec:step_level}) and trajectory-level signals (Section~\ref{sec:trajectory_level}), followed by our systematic process for reward data construction (Section~\ref{sec:data_construction}).
+Finally, we formulate the training objective that integrates these components into a unified learning framework (Section~\ref{sec:objective}).